Wildfire

 Probability of wildfire with flames exceeding 8 ft = BP (burn probability) x FLEP8 (flame length exceedance probability 8 ft)

-For future wildfire probability, we follow the emerging scientific consensus (Gao, et al. (2021), Gutierrez, et al. (2021), Riley, et al. (2016)) that identifies high temperatures as a strong predictor of future burn probabilities.
-Specifically, to estimate the future burn probability, we scale the current probabilities based on the forecasted number of days above 95°F, where 95°F is the threshold above which wildfire burn probability increases substantially.
+For future wildfire probability, we follow the emerging scientific consensus (Gao, et al. (2021), Gutierrez, et al. (2021), Riley, et al. (2016) that identifies high temperatures as a strong predictor of future burn probabilities.
+Specifically, to estimate the future burn probability, we scale the current probabilities based on the forecasted number of days above 95°F as the threshold above which wildfire burn probability increases substantially.